apache/echarts-doc/en/option/series/treemap.md

 #${prefix} visibleMin(number) = 10

-If the area of a rectangular node is less than this value (unit: px square), the node will not display.
+A node will not be shown when its area size is smaller than this value (unit: px square).

-Without this limitation, the small nodes will affect the display effect.
+In this way, tiny nodes will be hidden, otherwise they will huddle together.
+When user zoom the treemap, the area size will increase and the rectangle will be shown if the area size is larger than this threshold.

 {{ use: partial-treemap-visual-detial }}
 {{use: partial-treemap-prop-location-desc(name="visibleMin")}}